EstimatorInterface

 weights_initbool, default True

 Whether the search space should initialize the sampling weights of terminal nodes based on the correlation with the output y.
 If False, then all terminal nodes will have the same probability of 1.0.
+This parameter is ignored if the bandit strategy is used, and weights will be learned dynamically during the run.

 validation_sizefloat, default 0.0